AlexTheGeek/Notification-Discord/README.md

 # Live-notification

+# Description
-It's a program that notify you when a streamer is in live on your Discord Channel.
+It's a program that notify you when a specefic streamer is in live on your Discord Channel.

-# Crédit
+# Credit
 Alexis Brunet : albrunet2000[at]gmail.com